Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Numerical methods

-Here $n=2$, $\kappa$ is the Rossland mean opacity, $c$ is the speed of light, $E_r$ is the radiation energy density and $\rho$ is the gas density.
-We assume Thompson scattering for the scattering opacity $\kappa_s = 0.34 \textrm{ cm}^2/\textrm{g}$.
-For the absorption opacity, we use values calculated from \textsc{cloudy} version 17.02\cite{Ferland+17}, assuming solar abundances.
-We assume local thermodynamic equilibrium to transform these into values for emission, i.e. $\rho\kappa_a aT^4$.
+Here $n=2$, $\kappa$ is the Rosseland mean opacity, $c$ is the speed of light, $E_{\rm r}$ is the radiation energy density and $\rho$ is the gas density.
+We assume Thomson scattering for the scattering opacity $\kappa_s = 0.34 \textrm{ cm}^2/\textrm{g}$.
+For the absorption opacity $\kappa_{\rm a}$, we use values calculated from \textsc{cloudy} version 17.02\cite{Ferland+17}, assuming solar abundances and local thermodynamic equilibrium (LTE).
+We continue to assume LTE to transform these into values for emission, i.e. $\rho\kappa_a aT^4$, as discussed in more detail in \S \ref{app:observe}.

 We begin with standard equations for radiation transport\cite{Krumholz+07}, but slightly alter them in two ways.
 First, we modify the advection of the radiation energy term, to take into account the movement of the mesh.
 Second, we multiply the coupling term between the radiation and the gas, i.e. $\rho\kappa_a c \left(E_r - aT^4\right)$, by the Fleck factor\cite{Fleck+71}, $f$, defined as